 (8) the development of antioxidants at higher temperatures.

-Fluctuating temperatures between different freezers as the product moves from the company holding freezer to the refrigerated truck and into the refrigerator at the client’s premises is one reason for fluctuating temperatures.
+Fluctuating temperatures between different freezers as the product moves from the company-holding freezer to the refrigerated truck and into the refrigerator at the client’s premises is one reason for fluctuating temperatures.
 Another is poor freezer door discipline if it is not managed mechanically – not closing the freezer door and some freeze-thawing cycles may be planned by defrosting products to use in production and refreezing what has not been used.
-The question comes up how detrimental this is to product quality and its impact on shelf life.
+The question comes up about how detrimental this is to product quality and its impact on shelf life.

-Provided that thawing is done in such a way not to contaminate the meat through microbes, refreezing of meat does not significantly negatively impact the meat quality.
+Provided that thawing is done in such a way as not to contaminate the meat through microbes, refreezing of meat does not significantly negatively impact the meat quality.
 The biggest impact that one will notice is the loss of water during thawing.
 Any attempts to rehydrate the meat to its original water content will be successful only partially.
-Thawed meat is also more susceptible to microbial growth because of ruptures cells and increased surface moisture.
+Thawed meat is also more susceptible to microbial growth because of ruptured cells and increased surface moisture.
 (Herren, 2011) Despite these common-sense deductions, Baker, R. C. et al (1976) demonstrated some surprising results.
 They conducted a study where chicken broilers were subjected to 5 freeze-thaw cycles.
-They evaluated the meat at the end of the process for drip during thawing, cooking loss, TBA, shear force, total moisture, bacterial counts, visual appraisal for sliminess and bone discoloration, and taste panel appraisal for tenderness, juiciness, and flavor.
+They evaluated the meat at the end of the process for drip during thawing, cooking loss, TBA, shear force, total moisture, bacterial counts, visual appraisal for sliminess and bone discolouration, and taste panel appraisal for tenderness, juiciness, and flavour.

-The Hazard function
+The Hazard Function

 The hazard function h(t) of a distribution is defined for t ³ 0 by: